green-llama/helm-glerp/README.md

 # Contents

-### Frappe/ERPNext Helm Chart
+### Glerp Helm Chart

 Helm Chart to deploy a *frappe-bench*-like environment on Kubernetes.

-It adds following resources:
+### Glerp Helm Chart

+1. This resource use the glerp-helm forked repo
+2. Go inside erpnext directory and change Chart.yaml to update the version anytime you re-package the helmchart
+3.

+### Resources Included :

 ConfigMaps: